dafnifacility/dafni-data-bridge/README.md

 dataset-download-tool --username <user name> --password <password> --url <url of the source file> --dest <path where to save>

 # example 1 with ENV variables:
-dataset-download-tool --username $USERNAME --password $PASSWORD --url https://dap.ceda.ac.uk/badc/ARCHIVE_INFO/ACCESS_TEST/RESTRICTED/TOKEN_CHECK?download=1 --dest ./data/
+dataset-download-tool --username $CEDA_USERNAME --password $CEDA_PASSWORD --url https://dap.ceda.ac.uk/badc/ARCHIVE_INFO/ACCESS_TEST/RESTRICTED/TOKEN_CHECK?download=1 --dest ./data/

 # example 2 with credentaials passed directly in the CLI:
 dataset-download-tool --username johndoe --password P4ssW0rd --url https://dap.ceda.ac.uk/badc/ARCHIVE_INFO/ACCESS_TEST/RESTRICTED/TOKEN_CHECK?download=1 --dest ./data/
 ```
-If `$(pwd)/data/TOKEN_CHECK` contains: "Congratulations, you have successfuly authenticated with CEDA using a token." this means that the credentails worked correctly and you are able to install files from CEDA Archive correctly.
+If the downloaded `./data/TOKEN_CHECK` contains: "Congratulations, you have successfuly authenticated with CEDA using a token." this means that the credentails worked correctly and you are able to install files from CEDA Archive correctly.

 **3. Token Authentication**